ericv911/GalaxyEconomics/README.md

 of providing happiness.
 New molecules will also create new technologies.
 The creation of that particular new molecule will be a new technology.
 Orbital bodies will need that technology, to be able to create that particular molecule themselves.

+There is a controllable faction and controllable fleets that are player owned.
+Not much can be done with them at the moment though.